Polsinelli: Offices

-Polsinelli is headquartered in Plaza Vista on the Country Club Plaza.
+Polsinelli is headquartered in Kansas City’s Plaza Vista building on the Country Club Plaza.
 Prior to that, the firm was headquartered in the Country Club Plaza in the Plaza Steppes building starting in 1991.
 Earlier it had been located in the Plaza Theatre building in the Plaza.
 Its attempts to move to a new headquarters in recent years have met with some controversy.
 In 2010 it proposed moving into a new 8-story glass tower at 47th and Broadway on the east side of the Plaza.
 That structure would have involved tearing down a vintage 1920s Plaza building in the Plaza's traditional low-rise Spanish style and replacing it with a glass highrise.
 The plan was eventually withdrawn after considerable protests.

 In 2012, it announced plans to tear down the bankrupt and unfinished Moshe Safdie-designed West Edge building that had originally been built for Bob Bernstein on the west side of the Plaza and replace it with a 10-story structure designed by 360 Architecture called Plaza Vista.
 On February 12, 2013, a natural gas explosion in the gas line leading into JJ's Restaurant across the street from the project leveled the restaurant and heavily damaged the Plaza Vista's glass curtain wall.
 The Plaza Vista's roof also had to be replaced because of embers.
 Despite setbacks, contractors were able to finish the project and the firm was able to move into their new headquarters on November 1, 2013.